ai-amplified/blog_post/medical-translation-services-in-healthcare.md

 **How to Use:** You can easily use our translation models for the user interface by visiting the Aimped.ai site.
 In addition, you can use the medical translation models effectively through the API to integrate into your applications and either to present them to your customers.
 <img src="media_files/breaking-language-barriers-in-healthcare-aimped-medical-mt-models/en-tr-example.png" alt="Aimped AI" style="max-width: 100%; height: auto;" />

-The list of Aimped AI Medical Translation Models list below. <a href="https://aimped.ai/models?search=nlp-health-translation&page=1">Please click to visit models list.</a>
+Here are the Medical Translation models. <a href="https://aimped.ai/models?search=nlp-health-translation&page=1">Please click to visit model cards.</a>

 <ul>
     <li>English-German</li>